TTK4145-Students-2021/distributed-elevators/src/network/README.md

-Network module with UDP peer discovery, tcp messages and more
+Network module with UDP peer discovery, reliable udp messaging and more
 ==========================================

 This is a collection of modules related to networking.